tanchiawei/Kilobyte-dcap/README.md

 ## Project Setup

-NOTE: This tool is designed for Ubuntu systems only.
+NOTE: This tool is designed for Ubuntu systems.

 To install python3 and utmp on the machine run the following commands: